vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 ![Process Diagram: Start, Install the Tanzu CLI, Register a TKG App on Azure, Accept the Base Image License.
 If first deploy and no advanced config options, deploy with installer interface.
 Else deploy with config file.](../images/azure-install-process.png)-->

-## <a id="general-requirements"></a> General Requirements
+## General Requirements {#general-requirements}

-- [ ] Ensure Tanzu Community Edition is installed locally on your bootstrap machine.
+* [ ] Ensure Tanzu Community Edition is installed locally on your bootstrap machine.
 See [Install Tanzu Community Edition](cli-installation).

-- [ ] Ensure the Azure CLI is installed locally.
+* [ ] Ensure the Azure CLI is installed locally.
 See [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in the Microsoft Azure documentation.

-- [ ] Your Microsoft Azure account should meet the permissions and requirements described in the [Microsoft Azure account](ref-azure/#microsoft-azure-account) topic.
+* [ ] Your Microsoft Azure account should meet the permissions and requirements described in the [Microsoft Azure account](ref-azure/#microsoft-azure-account) topic.

 <!--&#42;Or see [Deploying Tanzu Community Edition in an Internet-Restricted Environment](airgapped-environments.md) for installing without external network access.-->

-- [ ]Register Tanzu Community Edition as an Azure Client App.
+* [ ]Register Tanzu Community Edition as an Azure Client App.
 The full procedure is provided below: [Register Tanzu Community Edition as a Microsoft Azure Client App](azure-mgmt/#a-idtkg-appa-register-tanzu-community-edition-as-a-microsoft-azure-client-app).

-- [ ] Accept the Base Image License.
+* [ ] Accept the Base Image License.
 The full procedure is provided below: [Accept the Base Image License](azure-mgmt/#accept-the-base-image-license).

-- [ ] If you plan to use an existing VNET, see the [Network Security Groups on Microsoft Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure) topic for guidelines.
+* [ ] If you plan to use an existing VNET, see the [Network Security Groups on Microsoft Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure) topic for guidelines.

-- [ ] (Optional) Create an SSH keypair.
+* [ ] (Optional) Create an SSH keypair.
 The full procedure is described below:[Create an SSH Key Pair](azure-mgmt/#a-idssh-keya-create-an-ssh-key-pair-optional).

-- [ ] (Optional) For information about the configurations of the different sizes of node instances for Microsoft Azure, for example, Standard_D2s_v3 or Standard_D4s_v3, see [Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) in the  Microsoft Azure documentation.
+* [ ] (Optional) For information about the configurations of the different sizes of node instances for Microsoft Azure, for example, Standard_D2s_v3 or Standard_D4s_v3, see [Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) in the  Microsoft Azure documentation.

-## <a id="tkg-app"></a> Register Tanzu Community Edition as a Microsoft Azure Client App
+## Register Tanzu Community Edition as a Microsoft Azure Client App {#tkg-app}

 Tanzu Community Edition manages Microsoft Azure resources as a registered client application that accesses Azure through a service principal account.
 The following steps register your Tanzu Community Edition application with Microsoft Azure Active Directory, create its account, create a client secret for authenticating communications, and record information needed later to deploy a management cluster.